Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Background

 \subsection{Related Work: Multi-Robot Manipulation}

-Much of the research on multi-robot coordination has centered on geometric collision avoidance, where robots are tasked with reaching goal positions while avoiding one another and obstacles, either in simplified 2D grid environments \citep{sharon2015conflict, li2021eecbs, li2022mapflns2, okumura2019pibt, okumura2023lacam} or in realistic robotic systems \citep{shaoul2024accelerating, shaoul2024gencbs, huang2025apex-mr, honig2018trajectory}.
-Far less attention has been given to collaboration through interaction, where robots must not only coordinate trajectories but also physically engage with objects.
+Much of the research on multi-robot coordination has centered on geometric collision avoidance, where robots are tasked with reaching goal positions while avoiding one another and obstacles, mostly in simplified 2D grid environments \cite{sharon2015conflict, li2021eecbs, okumura2019pibt}, with some applied to robotic arms and drones \cite{shaoul2024accelerating, shaoul2024gencbs, honig2018trajectory}.
+Far less attention has been given to collaboration through interaction, where robots must not only avoid each other but also physically engage with objects.

-Because this setting is combinatorially and physically challenging — involving assignments, motion planning, and contact dynamics — early approaches typically tackled only part of the problem or relied on strong assumptions.
-For instance, \citet{Hartmann_rearrange} addressed the task-and-motion planning (TAMP \citep{tamp}) formulation of multi-robot rearrangement, scaling impressively with objects and robots, but disregarded robot-object physical interactions. \citet{tang2024KG-HS} considered long-horizon planning for physical manipulation, but restricted attention to a single object whose exact shape and physical parameters are known, enabling geometric analysis.
+Early approaches addressed only parts of the problem or relied on strong assumptions, avoiding the combinatorial and physical challenges of jointly reasoning about assignments, motions, and contact dynamics.
+For instance, Hartmann \textit{et al.}~\cite{Hartmann_rearrange}, addressed the task-and-motion planning (TAMP \cite{tamp}) formulation of multi-robot rearrangement, scaling impressively with objects and robots, but disregarded robot-object physical interactions.
+Tang \textit{et al.}~\cite{tang2024KG-HS} considered long-horizon planning for physical manipulation, but restricted attention to a single object whose exact shape and physical parameters are known, enabling geometric analysis.

-Recent work has sought to relax these assumptions by learning all aspects of collaborative manipulation directly. \citet{feng2025mapush}, along with related efforts \citep{nachum2019multi, xiong2024mqe}, pursue hierarchical reinforcement learning (HRL), in which low-level controllers handle locomotion while higher-level policies determine how robots engage with objects.
+Recent work has sought to relax these assumptions by learning all aspects of collaborative manipulation directly.
+Feng \textit{et al.}~\cite{feng2025mapush}, along with related efforts \cite{nachum2019multi, xiong2024mqe}, pursued hierarchical reinforcement learning (HRL), in which low-level controllers handled locomotion while higher-level policies determined how robots engage with objects.
 Although in principle such approaches could scale, in practice they have only been demonstrated on drastically simplified problems—typically no more than two or three robots, a single object, and environments with few or no obstacles.
 Even within these restricted settings, HRL policies often struggle with large transformations and obstacle avoidance.
-By contrast, our work introduces algorithms designed to scale explicitly with both the number of robots and the number of objects, even in cluttered spaces where robots may be outnumbered by objects or vice versa.
+By contrast, our work introduces algorithms that scale with the number of robots and objects, even in cluttered spaces where robots may be outnumbered by objects or vice versa.